-Credit risk is different depending on the business sector concerned.
-In the utilities sector, for example, the assessment of credit risk exposure is made using internal processes and aided by companies with sector expertise in both credit facility assessment and allocation and in credit collection management.
-The customer base and its diversification make exposure to a concentration of credit risk immaterial.
+Credit risk can vary depending on the business sector concerned.
+In the energy sector, for example, credit risk exposure is assessed using internal processes with the help of companies with sector expertise in credit facility assessment and allocation, as well as in debt collection.
+The size of the customer base and its diversification substantially eliminate the risk of credit concentration.

-In the "Automotive components" sector there is no excessive concentration of risk since the Original Equipment and After-market distribution channels of operation are car manufacturers or large purchasing groups without any particular concentration of risk.
+In the "Automotive Components" sector there is no excessive concentration of credit risk since the Original Equipment and After-market distribution channels with which it operates are car manufacturers or large purchasing groups without any particular concentration of risk.

-The "Media" sector has no areas of risk for trade receivables of a significant entity and in any event the Group adopts operating procedures that prevent the sale of products or services to customers without an adequate credit profile or collateral.
+The "Media" sector does not have any significant areas of credit risk and in any event the Group adopts operating procedures that prevent the sale of products or services to customers without an adequate credit profile or collateral.

-The "Healthcare" sector does not present any concentration of credit risk because credit exposure is spread over a large number of customers and counterparties especially in the residential care homes sector.
+The "Healthcare" sector does not present any concentration of credit risk because credit exposure is spread over a large number of customers and counterparties, especially in the residential care homes sector.
 The hospital sector, however, has a higher concentration of risk because most counterparties are local health authorities.